 Water always finds a way to move from its starting point toward sea level.
 It doesn’t have consciousness or emotional reactions to changing geography that cause it to stop its adaptive cycle.
 Instead it continuously releases one form to launch another as it moves toward its true purpose.

-If we could lead our organizations like water – and use our adaptive capacity in an infinite, water-like way – we would tap into a powerful ability to innovate and seamlessly adapt to a more natural, more successful way of being.
+If we could learn organizational lessons from water, lead like water and use our adaptive capacity in an infinite, water-like way, we would tap into a powerful ability to innovate and seamlessly adapt to a more natural, more successful way of being.